Patchwork Prism Baby Blanket

 Also, THANK YOU to all of my wonderful testers!
 I couldn’t have done this pattern without you!
 And a big THANK YOU to Mary Maxim for providing the yarn for this gorgeous blanket!

-If you prefer and ad free pdf that includes a chart, checklist, larger font and gift tags for gifting you blanket, you click here to purchase off of Ravelry (or add it to your favorites or que), or you can click here to purchase from me directly and save 10%.
-(This discount is only valid for US residents.)
+If you prefer and ad free pdf that includes a chart, checklist, larger font and gift tags for gifting you blanket, you click here to purchase off of Ravelry (or add it to your favorites or que), or you can purchase from my Etsy store.

 Materials: